-Scammers may say they are from a reputable investment company, some will say they are stockbrokers or consultants.
-Always seek independent financial advice before you commit to any investment, including checking with the Financial Conduct Authority (FCA) to see if they are a registered company.
-Do not rely solely on Companies House data.
+Scammers may say they’re from a reputable investment company; some say they’re stockbrokers or consultants.
+Always seek independent financial advice before you invest in anything and check with the Financial Conduct Authority (FCA) to see if the company is registered.
+Don’t just rely on Companies House data.

 Be wary of companies claiming they can recover money from lost investments on your behalf for a ‘one-off’ fee.
 This could be the same fraudsters trying to scam you again.
-Similar to the initial investment, they are likely to know all about your previous investment history.
+As before, they’re likely to know all about your previous investment history.

-If you are over 55, from April 2015 changes in the law allow you to access your pension savings.
-You will have control of your pension pot and it is for you to decide how to invest the money.
+If you’re over 55, the law now lets you access your pension savings.
+You have control of your pension pot and it’s for you to decide how to invest the money.

-Scammers may target you to try and steal your savings by persuading you to cash out your pension and put your money into fraudulent and unregulated investments with the promise of high returns.
+Scammers may target you to steal your savings.
+They do this by persuading you to cash out your pension and put the money into fraudulent and unregulated investments with the promise of high returns.

-If you are under age 55, you can transfer your pension to another scheme.
-However, you cannot access the funds unless you are seriously ill.
-If you are offered a cash incentive to transfer your pension, be aware that you’re likely to face tax charges that exceed half your pension savings.
+If you’re under 55, you can transfer your pension to another scheme, but you can’t access the funds unless you’re seriously ill.
+If you’re offered a cash incentive to transfer your pension, you’re likely to face tax charges worth more than half your pension savings.

-If you are cold-called, receive a text message, email or similar unsolicited approach offering a pension review, be careful.
+If you’re cold-called, get a text, email or similar approach that you haven’t invited, offering a pension review, be careful.
 It may not be someone acting in your best interests.

-Always seek independent advice from someone who is not associated with the ‘sales pitch’.
+Always seek advice from an expert who has no connection with the ‘sales pitch’.
 If possible, research the company.
-A genuine financial advisor should be registered with the FCA.
+A genuine financial adviser should be registered with the FCA.

-In short, if you receive a cold call, email, text, or any message regarding your pension, put the phone down or delete the message immediately.
-For more advice, visit www.thepensionsregulator.gov.uk/pension-scams.
+In short, if you receive a cold call, email, text, or any message about your pension, end the call or delete the message immediately.
+For more advice, visit The Pensions Regulator.